Feeding birds in winter is an excellent initiative to help them through this difficult season.

-Hang up these batter balls up on tree branches.
+Hang these batter balls up on tree branches.
 Don’t keep bird feed balls in a net – we’ve seen some birds tangle their feet in it and die!
 Simplest is to set them on a plank attached to your garden shed if you have one.

 What garden stores have to offer

-Various seed types combined with fats hanging form a seed ball sold in a net are the most suitable manner to make these nutrients available to birds.
+Various seed types combined with fats hanging form a seed ball sold in a net.
+They’re a very suitable manner to make these nutrients available to birds.
 As mentioned above, best remove the net.

 You can also find food sticks, canned preparations and even pouches of dried insects.